Gernot Heiser

-Gernot Heiser (born 1957) is a Scientia Professor and the John Lions Chair for operating systems at UNSW Sydney, where he leads the Trustworthy Systems group (TS).
+Gernot Heiser (born 1957) is a German-Australian computer scientist.
+He is a Scientia Professor and the John Lions Chair for operating systems at UNSW Sydney, where he leads the Trustworthy Systems group (TS).

 Life

+Heiser earned his Abitur in 1976 at the Markgräfler Gymnasium Müllheim in Müllheim im Markgräflerland.

 In 1991, Heiser joined the School of Computer Science and Engineering of UNSW Sydney, originally as a lecturer, reaching the rank of full professor in 2002, a position he retains to date.

 Also in 2002 he joined the newly created research organisation NICTA as one of its initial Program Leaders, in charge of the Embedded, Real-Time and Operating Systems (ERTOS) program.
 After a re-organisation in 2011 ERTOS became the Software Systems Research Group (SSRG) which he led.
 When NICTA was absorbed into CSIRO in 2016, Heiser stepped back from management of the group, which was then called Trustworthy Systems (TS).
 In 2021 CSIRO abandoned TS, at which time Heiser took the group back to UNSW and re-assumed its leadership.

 Since April 2020, Heiser serves as the Founding Chairman of the seL4 Foundation.